karthikraom/OMSCS-Notes/CS 6750 - HCI/Test 2/Lesson 11 (2.8) - Distributed Cognition.md

 Distributed cognition is concerned with how the mind can be extended by relations with other artifacts and other individuals.

 Social cognition is concerned with distributing cognition across individuals.
+Eg: While driving, offloading the navigation to GPS(artifact), and if on cruise control, then offloading the speed check to car.

 ## Social Cognition